 Healthy friendships are a huge protective factor for our kids’ mental health and wellbeing.
 This manifesto might be a good place to start discussions.

+At 12, I went to boarding school and time and distance meant we seldom saw each other and we grew apart.
 These days we are friends on Facebook and run into each other occasionally.
 She affectionately calls me her ‘besty from yesty’.

 Although we’ve drifted apart, that childhood friendship was one of the most formative relationships of my life.
 I bet you could tell similar stories about your childhood friends.
-Those people helped us create our identity, develop our interpersonal skills, and they were a massive protective factor in our positive mental health.
+Those people helped form our identity, develop our interpersonal skills, and they were a massive protective factor in our positive mental health.
 How we navigated those relationships has had a strong bearing on all the relationships that have followed.

 I have created this friendship manifesto with the intent of providing a springboard for talking to your children about what makes a healthy friendship.
 Knowing what healthy friendships are, will help your children as they encounter the inevitable friendship bumps along the way.

 If you find it useful, you can download it at the end of the article.

 1. Friends are valuable but they are not possessions.
 I will not stop my friends from having other friends and I will always leave myself open to making new friends.
 New people can bring a whole lot of wonderful into our lives, without taking anything away from existing relationships.
 Love is not a limited resource.

 2. I will support my friends as they grow and develop.
 I will not feel threatened or hold them back, I will cheer them on and celebrate their successes.
 I will also acknowledge and embrace the changes in my own life.